lanlife/WakaNews/README.md

 Note
 Because the demo runs on Amazon free tier instance, it is not fully functioning in terms of model traning and news recommendation.

+It uses reactjs for frontend, node.js for backend and Tensorflow for machine to predict news, Mongodb for database